shuyueW1991/AnsysFluent17.0JouForFixedLiftCalculation/README.md

 ## seek_solution_Dichotomy.sh
 This file dominates the process of find the corresponding angle of attack to the fixed lift.
+The dichotomy is modified with weights since before separation, the Cl-alpha curve should be monotonically increasing with angle of attack.

 ## seek_solution_Dichotomy_test.sh
 this file tests the bash scripts for dichotomy.